 Upon arrival in North America, there have been detections on vessels that obtained predeparture certification.
-Where certification has been issued many days prior to ship departure from an area regulated for AGM, re-infestation can occur.
-Therefore, it is important that inspection and certification be conducted as close to time of departure as feasible.
-It is also of vital importance that a ship's crew ensures freedom from AGM by conducting inspection of the ship superstructure while en route to North America and removing and destroying all life stages of AGM detected.
+If certification is issued many days prior to ship departure from an area regulated for AGM, re-infestation can occur.
+Therefore, it is important that inspection and certification be conducted as close to time of departure as feasible during flight periods.

-It is the responsibility of the shipping lines to meet all requirements for entry to the U.S. and Canada for freedom from AGM and other pest concerns.
-The risk for introduction of AGM into North America from Far East Russia, Japan, Korea, and Northern China is considered to be high for 2015.
+It is the responsibility of the shipping lines to meet all requirements for entry to the U.S. and Canada, including freedom from AGM and other pest concerns.
 We strongly urge maritime interests to take all possible precautions.

-Please be advised that, although the U.S. and Canada are in full agreement on the requirement for AGM pre-departure certification and vessels arriving free from all AGM life forms (egg masses, pupae, adults), due to sovereign regulations and policies, there are differences in portof-entry processes between the two countries.
+Please be advised that, although the U.S. and Canada are in full agreement on the requirement for AGM pre-departure certification and vessels arriving free from all AGM life forms (egg masses, pupae, adults), due to sovereign regulations and policies, there are differences in port-of-entry processes between the two countries.
 Please contact local inspection authorities in the port of entry if you have any questions regarding AGM import requirements or clearance procedures.